MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 	f.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center by selecting the **Microsoft Edge** icon on the taskbar at the bottom of the page and selecting the **Microsoft 365 admin center** tab.
 At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the MX record that you just added, or you can wait until you have added all three records and then select **Continue** to verify all three records at once.

 	For the purposes of this lab, you will verify each record as you create it.
 Therefore, select **Continue**.
-It will display either a checkmark or an exclamation point next to **MX Records**.
+It will display either a checkmark or an exclamation point next to **MX Records (1)**.
 The checkmark in a green circle indicates that it successfully validated the MX record for this domain in DNS Manager, and the exclamation point in a red circle indicates that there was a problem with the MX record and it did not validate successfully.
-If the MX record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again.
+If the MX record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again. <br/>

+	**Note:** Since you only created an MX Record in DNS Manager, an exclamation point in a red circle should appear next to the **CNAME records (1)** section and the **TXT Records (1)** section.
+This is to be expected, since you have yet to create their corresponding DNS records.

 32. Once a checkmark appears next to **MX Records**, you must perform the following steps to add the **CNAME record** required by Exchange and Exchange Online Protection service.  <br/>

 	a.
-On the **Add DNS records** page, in the **CNAME Records** section, under the **Points to address or value** column, select the copy icon that appears to the left of the expected value (for example, autodiscover.outlook.com). <br/>
+On the **Add DNS records** page, in the **CNAME Records (1)** section, under the **Points to address or value** column, select the copy icon that appears to the left of the expected value (for example, autodiscover.outlook.com). <br/>

 	**Important:** You will NOT copy the expected **Host Name** value.
 The value listed here as the expected host name is **autodiscover.xxxUPNxxx** (where xxxUPNxxx is your UPN name).
 However, if you paste this value in the **Alias name** field in the CNAME record in DNS Manager, the CNAME record validation on this page will fail.
 When you create the CNAME record in DNS Manager in the following steps, you will simply enter **autodiscover** as the **Alias name** and NOT **autodiscover.xxxUPNxxx**. <br/>